-1. Get clear on your health and fitness goals
+Get clear on your health and fitness goals

-When you chose to push for your financial freedom, you got clear about what that would mean for your life: more money in your pocket, a retirement that’s filled with rich experiences, and children that are set up to have a better life than you had.
+When you chose to push for your financial freedom, you got clear about what that would mean for your life.
+More money in your pocket, a retirement that’s filled with rich experiences, and children that are set up to have a better life than you had.

-2. Cheap workout gear is a must
+Cheap workout gear is a must

-If you let social media tell it, you need to wear the latest athleisure clothing to workout.
+If you let social media tell it, you need to wear the latest athleisure clothing to work out.
 But you don’t need $90 yoga pants or a $150 jacket to exercise consistently and get the results you’re after.

-Another path to take to save money on workout gear is to get a few quality pieces that you can rotate through for a long time.
+Another path to save money on workout gear is to get a few quality pieces that you can rotate through for a long time.
 Like a good capsule wardrobe, a few high-quality basics will get the job done, and they don’t have to cost a fortune.

 Instead, a strategic plan for getting healthy food on the table will work wonders.
 Some of my favorite strategies include:

-- Buying non-perishables in bulk: Get them when they’re on sale if possible.
+Get them when they’re on sale if possible.

-- Be disciplined when getting specialty items: Matcha green tea is touted as a superfood, but regular old green tea will do the trick in a pinch, and it’s a lot cheaper.
+Matcha green tea is touted as a superfood, but regular old green tea will do the trick in a pinch, and it’s a lot cheaper.

-- Get fruits and veggies in season: Buy local where possible, as shipping costs are added directly into the cost of your produce.
+Buy local where possible, as shipping costs are added directly into the cost of your produce.

-4. Take advantage of your insurance benefits to spend less on health care long-term
+Take advantage of your insurance benefits

 Having the right health insurance plan can reduce the financial burden of healthcare.
 It can help you spend less money out of pocket, which means more money in your retirement accounts or to pay down debt.

-- Subsidized preventive care: Preventative care can help catch any health issues early and take care of them before they become full-blown health emergencies.
+Preventive care can help catch any health issues early and take care of them before they become full-blown health emergencies.

+These are five strategies that can help you benefit from caring for your health even as you care for your wallet.
+So don’t use your financial goals as an excuse not to live a healthy lifestyle!
 Financial goals are a valid reason to put other areas of your life on hold, but ignoring your health could put a drain on your future earning potential and quality of life.